18643751823/ai-novelist/CONTRIBUTING_en.md

 - **Test Coverage**: If possible, please add corresponding tests for your changes.

-- **DCO Status**: This project previously had DCO (Developer Certificate of Origin) requirements, but the checks were not properly removed.
-We have now completely removed all DCO checks and requirements.
-Contributors are no longer required to sign off on their commits.

 ## License

 This project uses the [MIT License](LICENSE).
 The MIT License explicitly permits commercial use, modification, distribution, and private deployment.